 - Browse articles by and about Fiona Hill

 - Browse events featuring music by Fiona Hill

-Hill was composer in residence at Trinity Grammar School from 2008-2016 and composed a number of student works whilst employed there: for full choir, Out of your sleep, The Cradle and Grace, for string orchestra and full choir, Veni creator spiritus, for small ensemble Spira Mirablis, Continetia and Corporis, for theatre Alice and Twelfth Night.
+Hill was Composer in Residence at Trinity Grammar School from 2008-2016 and composed a number of student works whilst employed there: for full choir, Out of your sleep, The Cradle and Grace, for string orchestra and full choir, Veni Creator Spiritus and for small ensemble Spira Mirablis, Continetia and Corporis.

-Hill has studied composition in Paris, Montreal, Sydney, Melbourne and Adelaide, under composers Graeme Koehne, Trevor Pearce, Martin Armiger, Jean Lesage and Sean Ferguson.
+Hill has studied composition in Paris, Montreal, Sydney, Melbourne and Adelaide, under composers Liza Lim, Graeme Koehne, Trevor Pearce, Martin Armiger, Jean Lesage and Sean Ferguson.
 In 2009 she received a grant to undertake studies at IRCAM in Paris after completing a Master of Arts in Screen Composition at AFTRS in 2008.
 Currently undertaking a PhD at Sydney Conservatorium of Music with an Australian Government Research Training Program scholarship, other awards include the APRA AGSC women in screen music mentorship with Elliott Wheeler (2019), APRA AMCOS Art Music Fund (2018) and Ensemble Offspring's Noisy Women Commission (2017).